 Performance appraisals and reviews need to be based on more than a relationship and what the manager sees of the employee's performance.
 360 feedback can help a manager and employee to identify their strengths and areas of development as seen by their colleagues and customers.
 This opens up new conversations and gives the employee an insight into how their performance and behaviour is perceived by others.
 The feedback can be used as a starting point for setting development objectives that can be reviewed in 6 to 12 months against another 360.
 Our 360 tool provides an objective framework for identifying performance gaps, developing self-awareness and understanding how to improve personal effectiveness.

 Playing the long game

-Appraisals are an important part of performance management, but must be used as part of a wider program of people development.
+Appraisals are an important part of performance management, but must be used as part of a wider programme of people development.
 Performance appraisals are just the beginning – once areas for development have been identified, it is crucial that appropriate training and follow-up is offered.
-Ensuring that you are maximizing the potential of your people and effectively creating a pipeline of strong performance will future-proof your business.
+Ensuring that you are maximising the potential of your people and effectively creating a pipeline of strong performance will future-proof your business.